manboubird/activator-scalding/tutorial/src/index.md

 Unlike most Activator templates, we compile our scripts, but we don't test the code in the typical way.
 Instead, we run the scripts with a custom SBT task named `scalding`, as we'll see.

 If you want to run any of these scripts in a Hadoop cluster, you'll need to build an all-inclusive "assembly" that contains the contents of most of the dependent jars.
 That way you have just one jar to deploy to the Hadoop cluster.
-See the **Running on Hadoop** section below for more details.
+See the **Running on Hadoop** section later for more details.

-### Running Locally with SBT
+## Running Locally with SBT

 Start `sbt`.
 At the prompt, run the task `scalding`.
 You'll see a multi-line error message like the following that lists the available scripts: